tca2/birdseyevyu/README.md

 At this time, we are using this package in an experimental sense, and recommend those looking for a more-developed package consider using {datavyur} instead of this package.

-## Questions/to do

-### Necessary to address

-  - what is the core functionality of the package?
-  - what problems exist where it comes to using data created in datavyu, and how can this package speak to those problems?

-## Maybe worth addressing

-  - running the Ruby script from within R
-  - setting up templates/importing data

-## Probably out of scope

-  - interacting directly with datavyu, given the Ruby API (and the challenge of running Ruby code from within R)